-After the walk, we drive east to reach Castlemaine Garden located in a rural setting near Lumsden.
+We then drive to nearby Castlemaine Garden.
 Sharon and Peter have developed this garden over the last 26 years.
 A large macrocarpa hedge, providing shelter from strong winds, inspired a protected country garden with a formal touch in places, including an English garden area.
 Long cold winters and often mild to very dry summers are normal in this area.
 At 200 metres above sea level and inland, Castlemaine is subject to hard frosts and quite a bit of snow at times.
 Springtime is always a lovely time in the garden with bulbs, prunus trees, rhododendrons, wisteria, laburnum, alliums, peonies, irises, and the beginning flowering for roses, clematis and other perennials.